Ayush152/Optimize_Prime/README.md

 #Optimize_Prime
 WebOcode

 Our Site is Built using HTML, CSS and Javascript.
-We used various sites for images and some of them are Alphacoders, Wallpaper_cave and Unsplash.
+We used various databases for images and some of them are Alphacoders, Wallpaper_cave and Unsplash.

 Alphacoders: https://wall.alphacoders.com/